W.W. Grainger (GWW)

 If you’ve followed StockStory for a while, you know we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills.

 Taking a step back, we can see that W.W.
-Grainger’s margin was unchanged during that time, showing its long-term free cash flow profile is stable.
+Grainger’s margin expanded by 2.2 percentage points during that time.
+This is encouraging because it gives the company more optionality.

 W.W.
-Grainger’s free cash flow clocked in at $521 million in Q1, equivalent to a 12.1% margin.
-This cash profitability was in line with the comparable period last year and above its five-year average.
+Grainger’s free cash flow clocked in at $269 million in Q4, equivalent to a 6.1% margin.
+This result was good as its margin was 2.1 percentage points higher than in the same quarter last year, building on its favorable historical trend.

 10. Return on Invested Capital (ROIC)